Why We Support the Garment Worker Protection Act

 A Shift to Ethical Manufacturing is Possible

-Once passed and enacted SB62 will set a path forward to enforce labor violations and open up the doors to create a more just, ethical manufacturing community in Los Angeles.
+Once passed and enacted, SB62 will set a path forward to enforce labor violations and open up the doors to create a more just, ethical manufacturing community in Los Angeles.
 The infrastructure, workforce, and cut and sew expertise are all in place.
-A transformational shift to living wage or worker cooperative models is possible.
+A transformational shift to a living wage or worker cooperative model is possible.
 This is a chance to improve workers’ lives and take the opportunity to create something sustainable – for the people and the planet.
-A shift to ethical production would improve workers’ lives and improve small communities in LA and beyond.
+A shift to ethical production would improve workers’ lives and small communities in LA and beyond.